LoopringSecondary/relay-cluster/docs/deploy/deploy_extractor.md

 ### Start EC2 instance

 Start the EC2 instance and add support for CodeDeploy during the startup process.
-Refer to: [Start aws EC2 instance](new_ec2.md)
+Refer to: [Start EC2 instance](new_ec2.md)

 ### Configure the security group
 Configure a security group called `extractor-SecurityGroup` for each instance.
 If it has not yet been created, create it first, please refer to: [Configure the aws security group](security_group.md).